[ View All Other Articles About Cycling Pain ]

 Saddle Sores

-Chaffing due Insufficient Lubrication or Poor Hygiene
+Chaffing due to Insufficient Lubrication or Poor Hygiene

 To avoid this, Lube to reduce friction.
 Coat your skin and / or chamois bicycling shorts with Vaseline Petroleum Jelly (or any commercial product such as Chamois Butt'r or Bag Balm®) before going for a long ride.
-Cover under your sit bones, and any place that might rub.
-Always wear clean shorts for each ride!.
+Cover under your sit bones and any place that might rub.
+Always wear clean shorts for each ride!
 If you seem susceptible to saddle sores, you may find it helpful to dry your skin, and then to wash your crotch with antibacterial soap and warm water before lubing up.

 For me, the most effective way to prevent chaffing during the ride is to put some type of powder (such as baby powder, gold bond extra strength powder or a layer of assos chamois cream) on my skin down there to dry the area, before I put my shorts on.
-It works, and feels great!
+It works and feels great!
 Here are some products that might help:

 Saddle Sores